sea hares text index | photo index

 Family Aplysiidae

 Features: 8-12cm.
-Large, fleshy body is smooth.
-With two pairs of tentacles: one pair of large flappy oral tentacles forming a T-shape at the front of the body.
+Body large, heavy and smooth.
+With two pairs of tentacles: one pair of oral tentacles forming flap at the front of the body.
 When compared with sea hares of the genus Aplysia, sea hares of the genus Syphonota have relatively small rhinophores which are close together and situated further back from the head almost between the long 'wings' or parapodia.
 When submerged, these wings are held high.
 It is said that they can swim with their parapodia.

-Usually olive or greenish with fine white spots forming a series of bars on the body.
+Usually olive or yellowish greenish with tiny white spots forming patterns with fine line horizontal lines along the body.

 Changi, Jun 05